 Your doctor inserts the plug into your tear duct to block the natural drainage of tears from your eye, down the duct, and into your nose.
 This keeps tears, eyedrops, and medicine on your eyes for longer and helps keep your eyes moist.

 What Are the Types of Plugs?

 There are three kinds of what your doctor will call lacrimal plugs.

 Collagen plugs: These dissolve over a period of days, weeks, or months.
 Your doctor might suggest them first to see if plugs will help at all.
-If they do, she may want to replace them later with a longer-lasting model.
+If they do, they may want to replace them later with a longer-lasting model.

 Punctal (silicone) plugs can be a long-term dry eye treatment.
 When your doctor inserts one into your duct, the tip will be barely visible on your eyelid.
 That makes it easier to remove if you have problems or need a new kind of treatment.
 The most common issue with punctal plugs is that they can fall out.

 Intracanalicular plugs are the longest-lasting type.
 They go farther into the duct and can’t be seen on the surface of your lid.
 They can stay in place for many years.
 One drawback: Removal may require surgery.

 It’s simple.
 Your doctor can do it in the office.
 The doctor will numb your tear duct and then push in the plug with forceps.
 The doctor may need to expand the duct opening with a tool called a lacrimal dilator.
 This may feel a bit strange, but it is not painful and only takes a few minutes.